UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 “It’s great,” I replied.
 Surprisingly, I was telling the truth.
 Somehow the old style was appealing.

-In the main hall against the left wall was a long dark wood staircase with a landing at the top, then steps continued to the right leading up to the second floor.
+In the main hall against the left wall was a long dark wood staircase with a landing at the top, steps continued to the right leading up to the second floor.
 To the immediate right from the hall, I was escorted into a large living room with primrose-colored walls, on which hung more paintings.
-Two French doors on either side of the entrance swung inward resting against the walls.
+Two French doors on either side of the wide doorway swung inward resting against the walls.

 A large mahogany fireplace with gold trim lay against the wall directly ahead with two gold candle holders on the mantel, each containing a long, unburned white candle.
 The room was long, stretching almost to the back end of the house.
 The old Victorian-style furniture matched the room.

 “This isn’t your old furniture,” I said, touching the couch.

 “I sold mine,” she replied with a smile.
 “All of the major furniture came with the house, even the paintings.”

 I walked up to a painting that hung above the fireplace.
 It was an oil on canvas of the same red Victorian in which we stood.
 The sky was gray, and the mood of the piece gloomy, not unlike Ravensgate itself.

 We stepped back into the main hall, made a sharp right, and walked down the hall passing more paintings.